ParasGarg2k/SignLanguageToText/README.md

 # 🤟 Sign Language to Text Conversion

-This project aims to convert American Sign Language (ASL) gestures into text using a Convolutional Neural Network (CNN).
+This project aims to convert Sign Language gestures into text using a Convolutional Neural Network (CNN).
 It is built using Python, OpenCV, and TensorFlow, and features a real-time GUI using Tkinter to display detected characters, words, sentences, and word suggestions.

 ---